-Place Directorate Town Hall St Ives Road Maidenhead Berkshire SL6 1RF
+Place Directorate Town Hall St Ives Road Maidenhead Berkshire SL6 1RF www.rbwm.gov.uk Royal Borough of Windsor & Maidenhead

-Produced by: Parks & Countryside Issued: April 2024
+Parks & Countryside Produced by: Issued: April 2025

 1. Introduction

 - 1.1 These Guidance Notes have been produced to assist applicants in the procedures necessary to make stopping up orders or diversions of footpaths or bridleways "Public Path Orders".
 They are intended to outline and explain the processes to complete these orders and the necessary administration and costs that the Royal Borough of Windsor and Maidenhead charge to progress with an application. - 1.2 Under Section 257 of the Town and Country Planning Act 1990, the Council may make an Order to stop up or divert any footpath or bridleway if it is satisfied that it is necessary in order for development to be carried out.
 Under Section 261 of the Act, the Council may make an Order to temporarily stop up or divert any footpath or bridleway if it is satisfied that it is necessary to do so for a minerals/quarry development to be carried out, the Order to remain in force for the duration of the extraction and restoration works.
 Following the amendment of Section 257 by the Growth and Infrastructure Act 2013, an Order may be made in anticipation of planning permission.
 However, an Order made in advance of planning permission cannot be confirmed until that planning permission is granted.
 An Order cannot be made if the development, in as much as it affects the path, has already been started.